 Have you ever found yourself wondering, "Why am I so shy?"
-You might have been born a shy and introverted person or it could be part of a deeper issue, like autism or social anxiety.
+You might have been born a shy and introverted person or it could be part of a deeper issue, like social anxiety.

 If you tend to be a quiet person who likes having a small group of friends that you feel comfortable around, that's perfectly fine.
 There is nothing wrong with being shy, but sometimes it can make life more stressful and make it harder to do things that require you to be more outgoing, such as having to give a presentation at school or work.

 Sometimes it can be hard to open up to new people.
 If you find yourself being shy around almost everyone or feeling anxious in most social situations it might point to something other than the average shyness.
 The good news is there are skills that you can learn and talk to a counselor can really help.
 You do not always have to feel this way.

 Why Am I So Shy?

 Figuring out why you are shy in the first place or why your shyness has increased can be difficult because everyone falls somewhere on the shy/outgoing spectrum.

 If your shyness causes you distress, you can see a doctor to rule out any medical reasons for your shyness or anxiety around other people.
 You may find out that you fall somewhere on the autism spectrum or that you have social or generalized anxiety.
 If you would prefer, you can also talk to a counselor, like the thousands of counselors on BetterHelp, who can help you determine how to better cope with your shyness and help you explore possible causes.

 Can I Do Anything About It?